 The last step is to “carry on.”
 From the Chapter Guidebook materials, you will be able to get specific information about time frames and responsibilities.
 For example, a quarterly mailing goes out from National with membership updates and dues reimbursement checks.
-There are quarterly national board meetings and an annual conference in which chapter presidents are encouraged, but are not required, to participate.
+There are bi-monthly national board meetings and an annual conference in which chapter presidents are encouraged, but are not required, to participate.
 We make web conferencing available to make this easier.

 The Meeting Place coordinator for the Wild Ones Journal will contact you regularly for any changes to your chapter contact information.
 Once a year, requirements are the year-end Chapter Financial and the State of the Chapter Reports.
 Also, an article for the Wild Ones Journal is appreciated.
 Other projects may include Seeds for Education project assistance or sponsorship of national meetings.